 Comments may be submitted on potentially significant sectoral or regional employment impacts (both positive and negative) in the United States as well as other likely labor market impacts of the FTA.
 Persons submitting comments should provide as much detail as possible in support of their submissions.

-To ensure prompt and full consideration of responses, the TPSC strongly recommends that interested persons submit comments by electronic mail to the following e-mail address: FR0067@ustr.gov.
-Persons making submissions by e-mail should use the following subject line: a Morocco Employment Review.”
-Documents should be submitted in WordPerfect, MSWord, or text (.TXT) format.
-Supporting documentation submitted as spreadsheets is acceptable in Quattro Pro or Excel format.
-For any document containing business confidential information submitted electronically, the file name of the business confidential version should begin with the characters “BC-”, and the file name of the public version should begin with the character “P-”.
+Persons making submissions by e-mail should use the following subject line: “U.S.-UAE FTA Employment Impact Review.”
+Documents should be submitted as WordPerfect, MSWord, or text (.TXT) files.
+Spreadsheets submitted as supporting documentation are acceptable as Quattro Pro or Excel files.
+If any document submitted electronically contains business confidential information, the file name of the business confidential version should begin with the characters “ABC-,” and the file name of the public version should begin with the character “P-.”
 The “P-” or “BC-” should be followed by the name of the submitter.
 Persons who make submissions by e-mail should not provide separate cover letters; information that might appear in a cover letter should be included in the submission itself.
-Similarly, to the extent possible, any attachments to the submission should be included in the same file as the submission itself, and not as separate files.
+To the extent possible, any attachments to the submission should be included in the same file as the submission itself, and not as separate files.

 Chairman, Trade Policy Staff Committee.